-- may extend for a specified interval of time e.g. accumulate reads into fivesecond intervals - may occur periodically e.g., report every 30 minutes regardless of the read cycle - may be triggered by external events e.g. an event cycle starts when a pallet on a conveyer triggers an electric eye upstream of a portal, and ends when it crosses a second electric eye downstream of a portal - may be delimited when no new IDs are detected by any Reader specified for that event cycle for a specified interval of time data about a specified event cycle communicated to a client
+- may extend for a specified interval of time e.g. accumulate reads into fivesecond intervals - may occurperiodically e.g., report every 30 minutes regardless of the read cycle - may be triggered by external events e.g. an event cycle starts when a pallet on a conveyer triggers an electric eye upstream of a portal, and ends when it crosses a second electric eye downstream of a portal - may be delimited when no new IDs are detected by any Reader specified for that event cycle for a specified interval of time - Report - data about a specified event cycle communicated to a client

-Report

-RFID can make real time tracking of inventory possible Birkber coupled with related process improvements can benefit both manufacturers and retailers

-Manufacturer

-Manufacturer (or its packaging supplier) adds an EPC enabled RFID tag to individual products

-The items are loaded into EPC tagged cases and pallets

-A reader above the shipping door reads each pallet, case and item as it leaves the plant

-The pallets arrive at a DC and the items are automatically received and uploaded to the WMS.
-The product is picked and shipped with increased accuracy and throughput, and reduced labor expense.
+RFID can make real time tracking of inventory p coupled with related process improvements can benefit both manufacturers and retailers Retailer DC Manufacturer (or its packaging supplier) adds an EPC enabled RFID Manufacturer tag to individual products The items are loaded into EPC tagged cases and pallets Retail Store A reader above the shipping door reads each pallet, case and item as it leaves the plant The pallets arrive at a DC and the items The delivery arrives at the retail store and is are automatically received and automatically received and inventory is uploaded to the WMS.
+The product is updated.
+A network of readers in the back picked and shipped with increased stimated Total room and the storefront ensure that product accuracy and throughput, and reduced movement is tracked to improve shelf labor expense. availability, promotion management, reduce theft, etc.

-☐ londonknowledgelab-
+londonknowledgelab